microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 This is fairly annoying to the end-user, so ideally we'll find a way to be able to prevent this scenario.

+### Goal: Prevent Roaming Settings from Failing
+Another problem currently is that when settings roam to another machine, it's possible that the second machine doesn't have the same applications installed as the first, and some profiles might be totally invalid on the second machine.
+Take for example, profiles for WSL distros.
+If you have and Ubuntu profile on your first machine, and roam that profile to a second machine without Ubuntu installed, then the Ubuntu profile would be totally broken on the second machine.

+While we won't be able to non-destructively prevent all failures of this case, we should be able to catch it in certain scenarios.

 ## Solution Design

 The settings are now composed from two files: a "Default" settings file, and a